Updated on: 11/18/2019

-Researchers at Brigham Young University revealed a tragic correlation.
-Children suffering from traumatic brain injuries also suffer from attenuated relationships.
+Researchers at Brigham Young University revealed a tragic correlation involving brain injuries in children.
+The startling revelation suggests that children who suffer from traumatic brain injuries also suffer from attenuated relationships.

 The study followed children with TBI (most of these kids sustained their TBIs during car collisions) for three years, measuring scientifically opaque factors (like brain activity in a MRI) and gathered information from family members about social involvement and friendships.